 Situated in Town Square Park, the Australia Remembers Mural is a tribute to all the brave men and women who served in WWII.
 The mural was a community program generously painted in 1995 by Moranbah State High School students.

 Follow the one kilometre Federation Walk at Moranbah's entrance to the town's infamous Big Red Rhino Bucket.
 The recreation area was a four-year community project that began in 1997 and was initially a product of the Moranbah Beautification Group.
 The Big Red Bucket was purchased from Peak Downs Mine for $1 in 1999 and is the highlight of the walk.

 The Grosvenor Complex in the Town Square houses the library, Coalface Art Gallery and Tourist Visitor Information.
 For a taste of local arts and crafts, visit the Coalface Gallery to witness the local artistic talent emerging from the area.

 Located approximately 20km from Moranbah heading north-east along the Peak Downs Highway (or 30km south-west of Coppabella), this is a popular area to refresh from a big day's drive.
-There is an undercover picnic table for your convenience.
+There is an undercover picnic table for the self sufficient to have lunch while you enjoy the environs of the river.
 No toilet or BBQ facilities are available.